NASCAR Cup Series: Winston Cup

 Between 1971 and 2003, NASCAR's premier series was sponsored by R. J. Reynolds Tobacco Company cigarette brand Winston, dubbing it the Winston Cup Series.
 The series was originally called the Winston Cup Grand National Series before "Grand National" was dropped in 1986.
 In 1971, the Public Health Cigarette Smoking Act banned television advertising of cigarettes.
-As a result, tobacco companies began to sponsor sporting events as a way to spend their excess advertising dollars and to circumvent the Public Health Cigarette Smoking Act's ban on television advertising.
+As a result, tobacco companies began to sponsor sporting events as a way to spend their excess advertising dollars and to circumvent the ban.
 RJR's sponsorship became more controversial in the wake of the 1998 Tobacco Industry Settlement that sharply restricted avenues for tobacco advertising, including sports sponsorships.

 The changes that resulted from RJR's involvement in the series as well as from the reduction in schedule from 48 to 31 races per year established 1972 as the beginning of NASCAR's "modern era".
 The season was made shorter, and the points system was modified several times during the next four years.
 Races on dirt tracks and on oval tracks shorter than 250 mi were removed from the schedule and transferred to the short-lived NASCAR Grand National East Series, and the remaining races had a minimum prize money of $30,000.
 NASCAR's founder, Bill France Sr., turned over control of NASCAR to his oldest son, Bill France Jr. In August 1974, France Jr. asked series publicist Bob Latford to design a points system with equal points being awarded for all races regardless of length or prize money.
 This system ensured that the top drivers would have to compete in all the races in order to become the series champion.
 This system remained unchanged from 1975 until the Chase for the Championship was instituted in 2004.

 Since 1982, the Daytona 500 has been the first non-exhibition race of the year.

 ABC Sports aired partial or full live telecasts of Grand National races from Talladega, North Wilkesboro, Darlington, Charlotte, and Nashville in 1970.
 Because these events were perceived as less exciting than many Grand National races, ABC abandoned its live coverage.
 Races were instead broadcast, delayed and edited, on the ABC sports variety show Wide World of Sports.